 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Organization is exposed to interest rate risk arising from the possibility that changes in interest rates will affect the value of fixed income denominated investments.
-It is also exposed to interest rate risk through its variable rate operating line of credit.
+The Organization is exposed to interest rate risk through its variable rate operating line of credit.
 This risk has not changed from the prior year.